 Equally dedicated as a music educator, Dr. Huang feels privileged to share his knowledge with students who are passionate about music.
 At Miami University, he teaches piano, chamber music, and various literature courses.
 Dr. Huang has been invited to present master classes in various institutions across the United States as well as an adjudicator at local piano competitions and auditions.

 Dr. Huang aims in committing towards continuing education.
 He has contributed guest articles on Pianist Magazine and International Piano.
 On his website, you can visit his blog, where he writes on pedagogical, literature, and performance issues.
-He is also the founder and artistic director of Rallentando, an online virtual recital series.
+He also founded Rallentando, his own online virtual recital series.